markusunger/capstone/notes/Docker.md

 Often, _images_ are in reality a collection of _image layers_, where each layer is a set of files and metadata that represents an atomic unit.
 Layers are also called _intermediate images_, and they are very similar to images in the sense that they build on another image, apply filesystem changes, resulting a new image comprising the parent image and the added layer.

 Images maintain parent/child relationships, meaning that they build from a parent and form layers on top of them.

+Since layers can be cached, Docker can speed up the container build process by keeping layers from previous build and only build on top of those that are unchanged from one build process to the next.